Saturday, April 21, 2012

-Streetcar was subtler by actually being more histrionic --that's the paradox Fugitive director Sydney Lumet doesn't seem to understand, and maybe wouldn't until Klute eight years later: no one should ever be all the way 'beautiful' and making a Williams play work involves letting an actor become so much themselves that the seams of their persona break and the hideous lonely hunger of their soul comes busting out like taxidermy sawdust.
+Streetcar was subtler by actually being more histrionic --that's the paradox Fugitive director Sydney Lumet doesn't seem to understand, and maybe wouldn't until Klute eight years later: No one should ever be all the way 'beautiful' and making a Williams play work involves letting an actor become so much themselves that the seams of their persona break and the hideous lonely hunger of their soul comes busting out like taxidermy sawdust.
 A master of getting sawdust out of his actor's taxidermy persona masks?
 John Huston, as in his Williams adaptation, Night of the Iguana.

 A director unable to understand the Williams sawdust principle?
 Joseph Loesy in Boom!
 (1968, above).
 Here Taylor and Burton merely dump sawdust tonnage upon the stage as if it's a suitable shortcut to brilliance.
 But of course that doesn't work.
 The pain has to be real, the sawdust fresh, the stitches in the mask newly ripped, to grab us.

-And while sometimes you need a villain-- Karl Malden in Baby Doll, who, like the racists of Fugitive, dig on torching Italian-owned business; or Jack Carson's doltish 'no-neck monster' brood in Cat on a Hot Tin Roof, or the closeted lesbian stereotypes like Ms. Fellowes in Iguana--when Williams is at his best there's no villains or hicks or closets at all.
-In Streetcar everyone is sympathetic, even the brute Stanley is charismatic, god and gorilla all in one, and the un-PC-ness flows free.
-When Williams is done right monologues are ranted or recited the way we natter on to people we know aren't really listening to us in real life.
-When Williams is done wrong, as he is in Fugitive Kind, monologues go on while the onscreen listener stands at rapt attention, like at a poetry reading.
+And while sometimes you need a villain-- Karl Malden in Baby Doll, who, like the racists of Fugitive, digs on torching Italian-owned business; or Jack Carson's doltish 'no-neck monster' brood in Cat on a Hot Tin Roof, or the closeted lesbian stereotypes like Ms. Fellowes in Iguana--when Williams is at his best there's no villains or hicks or closets at all.
+In Streetcar everyone is sympathetic, even the brute Stanley is charismatic, pagan god and rapist gorilla all in one, and the un-PC-ness flows free.
+When Williams is done right his monologues are ranted or recited the way we natter on to people we know aren't really listening to us in real life.
+When Williams is done wrong, as he is in Fugitive Kind, monologues go on while the onscreen listener stands at rapt (i.e. vaguely bored) attention, like at a poetry reading.

-All that said, it's still fascinating as a film, just for its Williams laundry list effect.
+All that said, it's still fascinating as a film, just for its Williams laundry list affect.
 Brando is gorgeous and at least when he does sing and play it's actually his voice and guitar doing it (hearing Brando cautiously sticking to a few lightly brushed chords and singing in a half-whispered croon works only because you wonder if his character really doesn't know how to play and it's just no one's told him because he's so gorgeous).
 And Woodward lights up the screen as the wild drunk nymphomaniac but she's not around for whole stretches of the film, and we're left with this half-baked, zombie-like romance between Magnani and Brando.